apache/druid/docs/api-reference/json-querying-api.md

 * The `upvoteSum` aggregation calculates the sum of the `upvotes` for each user.
 * The `postCount` aggregation calculates the sum of posts for each user.
 * The `upvoteToPostRatio` is a post-aggregation of the `upvoteSum` and the `postCount`, divided to calculate the ratio.
-* The result is sorted based on the `upvoteToPostRatio` and in descending order.
+* The result is sorted based on the `upvoteToPostRatio` in descending order.

 <!--DOCUSAURUS_CODE_TABS-->